 UPDATE: In researching another article on 7.3 Powerstroke specs, I realized that I failed to explain the nuance between oil change capacity and overall oil capacity.

-The 7.3 Powerstroke actually holds 18 quarts of oil total—there are roughly 3 quarts of in the top-end.
+The 7.3 Powerstroke actually holds around 18 quarts of oil total—there are roughly 3 quarts of in the top-end.
 The oil rails and the HPOP reservoir, more on that below, hold an additional 3 quarts.

 However, since most of us aren’t draining the oil rails to get every last drop out, we’ll stick with the 15 quarts number above.